oracle/docker-images/OracleWebCenterContent/dockerfiles/README.md

 > 1. Sign in to Oracle Container Registry.
 Click the Sign in link which is on the top-right of the Web page.
 > 2. Click Middleware and then click Continue for the fmw-infrastructure repository.
 > 3. Click Accept to accept the license agreement.
-> 4. Use following commands to pull Oracle Fusion Middleware Infrastructure base image from repository :

 ```
 docker login container-registry.oracle.com